bnutter-lilly/RStyleGuide/README.md

 ## Purpose

 The purpose of this style guide is to encourage a more standardized appearance of code written in the R scripting language.
 The ultimate goal of this style guide is to assist in writing code that is both **readable** and **maintainable**.
 Emphasis is to be placed on the phrase _more standardized_, as no style guide can adequately capture the correct styling of every bit of code.
-The recommendations in this style guide should be followed when practicable, but developers are encouraged to think about how to best present code that satisfies the conditions of readability and maintainability.
+The recommendations in this style guide should be followed when practical, but developers are encouraged to think about how to best present code that satisfies the conditions of readability and maintainability.

 Each recommendation in the style guide will consist of the parts